igorm84/igorm84/README.md

 ### Hi I'm Igor
 #### _Do you mind if I have a cup of coffee?_ ☕

-I love develop & design things
+I love building & design things

 _a toast,_